 - Unauthorized posting on University premises.

-- Violation of federal, state or local laws.
+- Violation of federal, state or local laws or ordinances.

 - Starting fires and/or causing explosions.

 - False reporting of a fire, bombs, and/or emergencies.